Discover Cevinio’s features and developments of 02/2023March 16, 2023

 Invoice accuracy measures the number of invoices processed without errors.
-It is another critical KPI in accounts payable, as errors can delay payments, increase administrative costs, damage supplier relationships, and cause legal disputes.
+It is another critical KPI in accounts payable.
+The reason why is that errors can delay payments, increase administrative costs, damage supplier relationships, and cause legal disputes.

 To reach the ambitioned accuracy rate it is critical to have accurate data.
 Quality of data is a shared responsibility between a company and its suppliers.
 It is key to have the proper master data in place and to include the proper PO in the invoices.

 Invoice exception rate or % of invoices with deviations

 The invoice exception rate measures the percentage of invoices that do not follow a happy flow due to discrepancies or errors.
 Such invoices are blocked for payment and require manual intervention or correction.
 As a result, the invoice processing time increases, as well as the cost.
 These invoices incur additional expenses.
 Here we see two important KPIs, the cost of processing an invoice and % of invoices paid late.
 Furthermore, invoices with discrepancies not only consume time for the accounts payable department but also for different departments involved in the approval process.

 By tracking this KPI, organizations can identify trends and patterns in the types of errors that occur, pinpoint areas for improvement in the invoice processing workflow, and take corrective actions to reduce the number of exceptions.
 Subsequently, invoice processing efficiency increases.

 Payment timeliness or % of invoices paid on time